dxau/Test-Base-Codeceptjs/README.md

-    make test.safari    # Runs the tests in safari make test.firefox   # Runs the tests in firefox make list           # list all the codeceptjs methods you can uses for this base
+    make test.safari    # Runs the tests in safari make test.firefox   # Runs the tests in firefox make list           # list all the codeceptjs methods you can uses for this base make lint           # Uses ESLint to statically analyze code to ensure standards are met make sonar          # Uses sonarqube and eslint to analyse code and check for issues.
+Need to have sonarqube setup locally
 ```

 ## Author